vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Mon Sep  8 02:43:19 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Tue Sep  9 02:38:45 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER